joelittlejohn/jsonschema2pojo/jsonschema2pojo-gradle-plugin/README.md

   // by annotationStyle.
 If you want to use the custom annotator alone, set annotationStyle to none. customAnnotator = 'org.jsonschema2pojo.NoopAnnotator'

+  // A map of custom properties to be used in custom rule factory. customRuleFactoryConfiguration = [:]

   // Whether to include JSR-303/349 annotations (for schema rules like minimum, maximum, etc) in
   // generated Java types.
 Schema rules and the annotation they produce:
   //  - maximum = @DecimalMax